 This pan Canadian partnership brings together leading Canadian academics and non-governmental actors to contribute to strengthening access to justice for victims of international crimes.
-Co-led by Fannie Lafontaine (Laval University) and Jayne Stoyles (Canadian Centre for International Justice), it includes 24 team members and 12 partner organizations and is hosted by Laval.
+Co-led by Fannie Lafontaine (Laval University) and Jayne Stoyles (Canadian Centre for International Justice), it includes 24 team members and 12 partner organizations and is hosted by Laval University.
 The partnership is funded by a 5-year grant from the Social Sciences and Humanities Research Council (SSHRC), and by significant financial and in-kind contributions from every partner organization.
 Explore the list of our team members and partner organizations.

 The project is designed to provide cutting-edge research and co-create knowledge about more effective ways to hold individuals, states and corporations accountable for serious international crimes; to create analytical, practical and policy-oriented tools to assist legal practitioners and policy-makers within Canada and globally and increase victims’ access to remedies; to strengthen communication and collaboration among leading Canadian scholars and practitioners; to produce a cohort of students who are educated, trained and networked in this field; and to train and educate diverse Canadian audiences about the history, challenges, pitfalls, potential and priorities for improvement of the system of international justice.